asmaahamid02/movies_reviews/README.md

 ## Description

 This project is a movie reviews system.
 It allows users to search for movies and add reviews to them.
-It allows admins to add movies, view users, movies, user reviews
+It allows admins to add movies, view users, movies, generate forms and view them

 ## Technologies